Burn Injuries at Work

 Being burned is among the most serious and painful types of injuries suffered by workers in the Commonwealth of Massachusetts.
 While many think of fire as the most common cause of burn injuries, severe burns can also be caused by exposure to extreme heat, hazardous chemicals, electricity, friction, and radiation.
 There are also what are known as cold temperature burns caused by exposure to cold, wet, or windy conditions and some dangerous chemicals.
 A cold burn is just as serious as one caused by a heat source and are more common in areas like Boston that have extremely cold winters.

-According to the United States Occupational Safety and Health Administration (OSHA), the federal agency that oversees workplace safety, electrical burns can have additional dangerous effects, such as shock-related injury that can lead to internal injuries like organ damage and involuntary muscle contractions.
-Shock-related workplace injury can result in hemorrhaging, tissue destruction, and nerve damage.
+According to the United States Occupational Safety and Health Administration (OSHA), the federal agency that oversees workplace safety, electrical burns can have additional dangerous effects, such as a shock-related injury that can lead to internal injuries like organ damage and involuntary muscle contractions.
+A shock-related workplace injury can result in hemorrhaging, tissue destruction, and nerve damage.

 Workers’ compensation death benefits in Massachusetts can include payment for medical bills associated with the fatal injury, funeral bills, and lost wages for money the employee would have earned had it not been for the fatal burn accident.